You are here:

 When are the payment notices for banking supervision sent out?

-The payment notices will be sent out on 15 November 2019.
+The payment notices are sent out annually in mid-November.

 Who is the contact person for FMA payment notices for banking supervision?